apache/trafficcontrol/docs/source/api/v4/deliveryservices_id_safe.rst

 :ipv6RoutingEnabled:        A boolean that defines the :ref:`ds-ipv6-routing` setting on this :term:`Delivery Service`
 :lastHeaderRewrite:         A set of :ref:`ds-last-header-rw-rules`
 :lastUpdated:               The date and time at which this :term:`Delivery Service` was last updated, in :rfc:`3339` format

+	.. versionchanged:: 4.0
+		In API versions earlier than 4.0, this string is in a legacy format - ``YYYY-MM-DD hh:mm:ss+ZZ`` (no sub-second precision) - instead of :rfc:`3339` format.

 :logsEnabled: A boolean that defines the :ref:`ds-logs-enabled` setting on this :term:`Delivery Service`
 :longDesc:    The :ref:`ds-longdesc` of this :term:`Delivery Service`
 :longDesc1:   The :ref:`ds-longdesc2` of this :term:`Delivery Service`
 :longDesc2:   The :ref:`ds-longdesc3` of this :term:`Delivery Service`
 :matchList:   The :term:`Delivery Service`'s :ref:`ds-matchlist`

 	:pattern:   A regular expression - the use of this pattern is dependent on the ``type`` field (backslashes are escaped)
 	:setNumber: An integer that provides explicit ordering of :ref:`ds-matchlist` items - this is used as a priority ranking by Traffic Router, and is not guaranteed to correspond to the ordering of items in the array.